google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

 variants.
 We will call small variants from a publicly available whole genome HiFi dataset from PacBio.

-### Updated dataset in release 1.8.0
+### Updated dataset

-In release 1.8.0, we have updated the PacBio test data from HG003 Sequel-II to latest Revio with SPRQ chemistry data to showcase performance on the updated platform and chemistry.
+We have updated the PacBio test data from HG003 Sequel-II to latest Revio with SPRQ chemistry data to showcase performance on the updated platform and chemistry.
 The full bam data is available [here](https://downloads.pacbcloud.com/public/revio/2024Q4/WGS/GIAB_trio/HG003/analysis/GRCh38.m84039_241002_000337_s3.hifi_reads.bc2020.bam).